Cycling in Cardiff: Nextbike

 In June 2017 Nextbike was announced as the new provider of a public bike hire scheme for Cardiff.
 This would integrate new technology into the bikes, rather than the docking stations.
 Fifty bikes went 'live' in March 2018, with an official launch in May 2018 when the numbers would increase to 250.
 The bikes could be rented via a website, a telephone hotline, or by downloading a mobile app.
 Standard charges were £1 for every half hour period.
 Annual subscriptions were also available.
 Almost 7,800 people were registered for the scheme by June 2018.
 Nextbike has been both popular and successful, with Cardiff Council backing the scheme.

 Nextbike has begun to introduced electric bikes across Cardiff, where users can rent and return electric bikes.

 In 2021 Nextbike secured a sponsorship deal with OVO.

+In December 2023, Nextbike announced that they would pull out of Cardiff due to high rates of theft and vandalism.